7 steps for filing taxes as a nanny or caregiver

 When you're hired as an in-home caregiver to take care of a family’s children or aging loved ones, you're often so busy thinking about your new duties that you might forget about your tax obligations.
 Ideally, the family should go over this with you before your first day of work, but if it doesn’t come up, it’s important for you to know what the IRS requires you to do.

 To make things easy for you to follow, here are seven items to take care of to ensure the tax process goes as smoothly as possible.

 Know you're an employee, not an independent contractor

 If you make $2,200 or more from a family, the family has a set of tax and payroll rules from the IRS and the state to follow because you’re considered their household employee.
 Specifically, the family is responsible for withholding federal income taxes, state income taxes (if you're in a state that requires it) and Social Security and Medicare (FICA) taxes.
 Through these withholdings, you're basically paying your own taxes and the family will also pay some taxes as an employer.

 You may have heard that in-home caregivers can be treated as independent contractors (commonly called being 1099’d), but this is almost never correct.
 Read more about why caregivers need a W-2 to file taxes, not a 1099.

 Fill out Form W-4 before your first day of work

 When you're hired, your employer should give you a Form W-4 (and a state withholding form if you live in a state with income taxes) so they can determine how much in income taxes to withhold each pay period.
-The amount withheld is based on the allowances you claim when you fill the form out.
-The more allowances you claim, the less tax is withheld, and visa versa.
-If you claim too many allowances and not enough tax is withheld, you might end up having to pay the IRS at the end of the year.
-If you don't claim enough, you'll get a refund.
+The amount withheld is based on what you claim when you fill the form out.
+The more tax liability you claim, the more in taxes are withheld, and visa versa.
+If you claim too little tax liability, you might end up having to pay the IRS at the end of the year.
+If you claim more than you owe, you'll get a refund.